-Traveling Maker Club: Maker Club is a program that brings hands-on activities and fun right to your school!
-Designed to celebrate and explore creativity in both the arts and sciences, each session introduces a different topic and lets kids learn through doing.
+Traveling Maker Club: Maker Club is a multi-visit (4-6 weeks, once/week) traveling program that brings hands-on activities and fun right to your school!
+Designed to celebrate and explore creativity in both the arts and sciences, each weekly visit introduces a different topic and lets kids learn through doing.
 Maker Club also includes an open-ended Creation Station, where kids can use all different kinds of materials to make their own wacky and wild projects!

 Maker Club is designed to celebrate and explore creativity in both the arts and the sciences with a variety of activities that engage critical thinking and inspire curiosity and discovery.
 Read more about Maker Club over on our blog!

 Not a school?
 That's okay too!
 Maker Club can also travel to libraries or anywhere else that would like to offer exciting kids' programming!